melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 There are two different kinds of routes, the **static route** and **dynamic route**.
 Static routes are statically generated when the application is built and are saved.
 When the route is accessed, the static page is returned.
 A dynamic route is always rerendered at request time by the server.
 Though generally undesirable for performance, it is possible to force a static route to be rendered dynamically.

-The route cache behaviour changed from Next.js 14 to 15.
+The route cache behaviour changed from Next.js 14 to 15, but it's not entirely clear what the default behaviour is.
 Next.js 14 cached routes aggressively which required you to "force dynamic" to fetch data on route reload.
 In Next.js 15 app router the page is dynamic by default now and data fetching will happen at runtime unless otherwise specified in parts of the application.
+> As a developer, you do not need to choose between static and dynamic rendering as Next.js will automatically choose the best rendering strategy for each route based on the features and APIs used.
+Instead, you choose when to cache or revalidate specific data, and you may choose to stream parts of your UI.

 Note, it might be necessary to opt into "dynamicIO" behaviour for the following:
 Caching behaviour can be defined with `use cache` at the page, function, or component level.
 It is expected to use `use cache` in conjunction with `cacheLife`, `connection()`, and `Suspense`.